Washington, DC Highway Accident Lawyer

 Before doing anything else, you should seek medical attention after a highway accident.
 While investigating and collecting eyewitness statements is important, your safety and well-being are paramount.

-Make sure to keep any follow-up appointments—injuries may take time to fully manifest and some aches and pains that seem superficial at first may later reveal serious internal injuries.
+Make sure to keep any follow-up appointments.
+Injuries may take time to fully appear, and some aches and pains that seem superficial at first may later reveal serious internal injuries.

 Portrait of a senior attorney from Regan Zambri Long PLLC, one of Maryland’s leading construction accident law firms.
 The image shows the lawyer standing in front of a courthouse, dressed in a navy suit with a pink tie, portraying professionalism, confidence, and experience.
 The firm represents clients injured on construction sites, including cases involving scaffolding falls, equipment failures, and OSHA violations.
 For a free consultation in Maryland, call +1 (202) 937-3310 and speak directly with a qualified construction accident lawyer.